pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

 # SI4735-Radio-ESP32-2.8 inch TFT Touchscreen-Arduino
 This sketch is using the SI4735 library developed by Ricardo PU2CLR.
 The sketch is developed for running at a ESP32 WROOM-32, a 2.8 inch 240*320 Touchscreen with an ILI9341 controler and Rotary Encoder with Switch.
 For the TFT display the ESP_eSPI library is used.
-The ILI9341 config file is available.
+The ILI9341 config file is available.o yo
+In line 74 and 75 of the sketch you may select now how to use the display, VERTICAL or HORIZONTAL.
+The status of the radio is saved in the EEPROM of the ESP32.
+There are stories how many times you may write an EEPROM adress in the controler.
+I see figures between 100,000 and 1,000,000 times.
+Before writing, the programm checks the content of the EEPROM.
+Only when the data is different with the new data , the programm will write the data in the EEPROM.
+If after 3 years of intensive use (100 times writing every day), unexpectedly a memory cell is defect you can simple use an other part of the EEPROM by changing the

 The manual controle of the radio is 100% done by the touchscreen and Rotary Encoder.